-Vanessa Query is a a director, writer, performer, and organizer.
-She has written and directed several short films and has performed and produced sketch comedy, circus sideshow, and collaborative multimedia performance.
+Vanessa Query is a director, writer, performer, and organizer.
+She has written and directed several short films and has performed and produced all types of theater, such as sketch comedy, circus sideshow, and collaborative multimedia performance.

 She has a B.A. in Theater from Antioch College, where she studied with Louise Smith.
 She has also studied circus sideshow and stunt work, improv comedy, guerrilla theater, melodrama, and commedia dell’arte with founding members of Faux-Real Theatre, Harley Newman, Todd Robbins of Coney Island, Ari Voukydis of the original Upright Citizens Brigade Theater, and the San Francisco Mime Troupe.